FREE Case Evaluation

-In regards to drug laws, controlled substances are divided into six schedules.
+In Virginia, controlled substances are divided into six schedules.
 Schedule I substances are deemed the most dangerous while Schedule 6 substances have been reported in few cases of addiction, if any at all.

 - Schedule 1 (dangerous and addictive, no medical use): GHB, Heroin, LSD, and Ecstasy

 - Schedule 2 (highly addictive, some medical use): Methadone, Methamphetamine, Cocaine, PCP, Morphine

 - Schedule 3 (highly addictive, frequent medical use): Steroids, Ketamine, Vicodin, Hydrocodone

 - Schedule 4 (some risk of addiction, prescription drugs): Rohypnol, Valium, Xanax

 - Schedule 5 (minor addiction risk, cold medications): Codeine